 The poorly preserved Bronze Age finds

 The period from 1750 BC – AD 200 has a gradually reducing number of finds compared to the Late Neolithic.
-In addition, the arrows were found further away from the ice than in the Late Neolithic and were less well preserved.
+In addition, the arrows lie further away from the ice than in the Late Neolithic and are less well preserved.
 This period is a time of both glacier expansions and retreats, and the poorly preserved finds may reflect that.
 Due to the poor preservation, we should probably be careful not to try to extract too much information from the finds from this period.

 The Iron Age peak in finds

 From AD 200 onwards the number of dated arrows increases, peaking around AD 700-750, before the number decreases again.
 The most recent arrow dates to the early 13th century AD.
-Remarkably, only two reindeer antlers and no bones have been dated to the period c.
+Remarkably, only two reindeer antlers and no bones date to the period c.
 AD 540-1160.
 Both reindeer antlers have cut marks made by humans.
 The sharp rise of the number of arrows and the disappearance of reindeer bones at the same time is surely not a coincidence.

 The finds from Langfonne tell us that reindeer hunting intensified just prior to the onset of the Viking Age.
 This is very interesting in a wider context.
-Recent analysis of combs in the 8th century AD emporium in Ribe, Denmark, have identified that some of them were made from reindeer antler.
+Recent analysis of combs in the 8th century AD emporium in Ribe, Denmark, have identified that some of them are made from reindeer antler.
 It supports recent ideas that long-distance trade in low cost commodities in Northern Europe started earlier than previously believed.

 The reindeer hunt took place not only on the ice, but also off the ice using pitfall traps and mass trapping systems.
 The hunting pressure eventually became too much for the reindeer and their numbers dwindled.
 By the 13th century AD, the wild reindeer in the mountains of Innlandet County were nearly extinct.

-The Iron Age and Medieval finds are situated even further away from the ice than finds from previous periods.
+The Iron Age and Medieval finds lie even further away from the ice than finds from previous periods.
 This may indicate that the ice was larger during parts of this period (but see below).
 This is in accordance with what we know about the size of the Jotunheimen glaciers at the time.

 The finds distribution – humans vs nature

 The analysis shows that ice movement, ice melt, meltwater and wind displaced most of the finds from the site.
-The clearest example of this is the concentration of arrows, which we found on the foreland of the lower ice edge.
+The clearest example of this is the concentration of arrows which we found on the foreland of the lower ice edge.
 A typical find here is part of an arrow shaft with no arrowhead and no remains of sinew or fletching.
 These arrows were exposed on the ice surface further up the slope and were damaged during meltwater transport downslope, until they ended up on the ground.
 Thus, the arrows in front of the ice do not indicate where hunting took place.
 Their presence here is a result of natural processes on the site.
 Originally, hunting took place more centrally on the ice patch.

 Arrows found above the upper edge of the ice probably show more directly where hunting took place.
 These arrows are generally better preserved and half of them still preserve their arrowheads.
 There is also a line of scaring sticks northeast of the ice patch that appears to be in place.
 This would show where the Iron Age hunters blocked the exit from the ice patch for the reindeer.